 - 7.1.
 Provide monthly reports on program activities. - 7.2.
 Provide an Annual Report per HUD requirements for each fiscal year. - 7.3.
-Record all participants' Move-in date data is in HMIS under Enter Data As ("EDA"). - 7.4.
-Ensure that all invoiced participants are in HMIS in the appropriate program.
+Record all participants' entry, exit, and update data in HMIS. - 7.4.
+Ensure that all invoiced participants are in HMIS in appropriate program.